Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

     .. figure:: Resources/MockUp/Event_Setting.png

-       **Figure 08:** The First page in which the user submits the main informations.
+    The First page in which the user submits the main informations.

     .. figure:: Resources/MockUp/BestRoutes.png

-       **Figure 09:** The Second page in which the user can modify the routes and has a graphic map feature.
+    The Second page in which the user can modify the routes and has a graphic map feature.

 Software Interface